 What are the requirements of data fiduciaries under the Personal Protection Bill?

 Under the Personal Protection Bill, data fiduciaries are defined as a person or entity that “alone or in conjunction with others determines the purposes and means of processing personal data”.
 The Bill also mandates that the personal data of Indian citizens may not be processed except for a “specific, clear, and lawful purpose.”
 The Bill also sets forth the legal grounds for which personal data can be processed.
 These legal grounds are as follows:

 - Legal Obligations.

-- Medical emergencies involving a threat to an individual’s life or severe threat to their health.
+- Medical emergencies involve a threat to an individual’s life or a severe threat to their health.

 - Protecting the safety of an individual during a disaster.

 - Employment-related purposes.